ABOUT COTTONWOOD HEIGHTS POLICE

 In September of 2015, the CHPD entered into an interlocal agreement with neighboring cities that allows Cottonwood Heights police personnel to render aid for those jurisdictions in case of emergencies.
 The agreement also allows for aid from those jurisdictions in case of a major event occurring in Cottonwood Heights.
 You can read the agreement here.

 Also in September of 2015, the CHPD was the first Utah municipality to enter into an interlocal agreement with other Salt Lake County police agencies to form a task force meant to investigate Officer Involved Critical Incidents (OICI), such as officer-involved shootings, in custody deaths and other investigations involving police officers.
-You can read that agreement here.
 You can read the OICI Protocol here.

 PUBLIC SERVICE ANNOUNCEMENT - ACTIVE SHOOTER TRAINING